mlevans0/overleaf-server-docs/docs/maintenance/data-and-backups.md

 At best you do not have any valuable data in the new instance yet.
 We do not have a process for merging the data of instances.

 Assuming the new instance has not data yet, here are some steps you could follow.
-On a high level we produce a tar-ball of the mongo, redis and sharelatex volumes, copy it over to the new server and inflate it there again.
+On a high level we produce a tar-ball of the mongo, redis and overleaf volumes, copy it over to the new server and inflate it there again.

 With the default docker-compose file that would be:
 ```